erf/flim/README.md

 ## Notes

-I'd like to keep this minimal with focus on fast rendering of sprites, so i won't be adding a bunch of "game" features.
+I'd like to keep this minimal, with focus on fast sprite rendering, so i won't be adding a lot of "game" features.

-And API will likely break (as i like to experiment and optimize).
+APIs will likely break (as i like to experiment).

-But code and doc improvements are welcome (keep it polite and no demands).
+Code and doc improvements are welcome :)

 Inspired by [Flame](https://github.com/flame-engine/flame)